b4yt1c0l/sheldon_game/README.md

 ![Responsive Mockup](https://github.com/b4yt1c0l/sheldon_game/blob/main/docs/images/sheldon-preview.PNG)

 Sheldon Game is a Big Bang Theory funny version of the most popular "Rock, Paper, Scissor" avtivity.
 It is made more complicated by adding two more variables, thus becoming "Rock, Paper, Scissors, Lizard, Spock".
 It is an easy game and users don't need to know the rules to play.
-However you can find the rules explained in the website.
+However, they can find the rules explained in the website.

 # Features